Cantera/cantera/doc/sphinx/compiling/dependencies.rst

   * Required to build the Cantera Python module, and to run significant portions of the test suite.
-  * Known to work with versions 1.7-1.11; Expected to work with version >= 1.4
+  * Known to work with versions 1.8.1-1.13.
+Expected to work with versions >= 1.8.1.

 * `Cython <http://cython.org/>`_